toxidity-18/Plp-Software-Engineering-Course/DataBaseModule/Wk2/DataBase.md

     <!-- output will be male and female ...  -->
     ```
 - Looks at column which is being compared then output the only unique value .

+## Data retrieval
+- Select * from . . . where ... like '%'
+- % and _ wildcards letters .

+## WILD CARD CHARACTERS
+- % and _
+- _ : random characters
+- %: any amount of character

 ___

 1) This is the primary tool is used to interact with ones database thus retrieving the data you need .